Thanksgiving Pet Safety: Keep Pets Calm With Smart Routines

 Device Primary benefit Best for Noise level Integration

-Petcube Bites 2 Treat tossing + monitoring Cats & dogs Silent Alexa/Google
+Petcube Bites 2 Treat toss + monitoring Cats and dogs Very low Alexa, Google

-Pura Smart Fountain Hydration with quiet flow Cats, small dogs Ultra-quiet Wi-Fi app
+Smart Pet Fountain (2025) Quiet hydration Cats, small dogs Ultra quiet Wi-Fi app

-LectroFan Evo Masks doorbells/chatter Sound-sensitive pets Adjustable Smart plug
+LectroFan Evo Masks doorbells and chatter Sound-sensitive pets Adjustable Smart plug

-7) FAQ: Thanksgiving pet safety & calming tips
+7) FAQ: Thanksgiving pet safety and calming tips

 Should I give my pet CBD or calming treats?

-Only with your vet’s guidance.
+Only with your veterinarian’s guidance.
 If recommended, test days before hosting so you understand dosing and effects.

 What should I do if my pet hides all evening?

 Let them.
-Don’t force interaction.
-Check in via a pet camera and ensure food/water are available in the calm zone.
+Do not force interaction.
+Check in with a pet camera and ensure food and water are available in the calm zone.

 How do I prevent door dashing?

-Use a two-step barrier (gate + door) plus an auto-locking smart door lock tied to a holiday routine.
+Use a two-step barrier such as a gate plus the door, and an auto-locking smart door lock tied to a holiday routine.

 Can I include my pet in the celebration safely?

-Yes — offer a small plate after the human table is cleared: plain turkey breast or steamed pumpkin.
-Skip onions/garlic, grapes/raisins, chocolate, and xylitol.
+Yes, after the table is cleared.
+Offer plain turkey breast or steamed pumpkin.
+Avoid onions and garlic, grapes and raisins, chocolate, and xylitol.

 Do pets get post-holiday stress?

 Yes.
-Keep routines steady for several days and continue Quiet Mode during cleanup and guest departures.
+Keep routines steady for several days and keep Quiet Mode during cleanup and departures.

 Leave a Reply